holohup/digester/README.md

 ### A Dockerized news digest creation microservice

 A backend app with a couple of endpoints to create news digests, created using Django and DRF.
 Includes the app itself, and 3 parsers for various:
 - IXBT.
-Works using two requests - to get the news and to count popularity based on number of comments (normalized by time, since generally the older the news is, the more comments it gets)
+Works using two requests - to get the news and to count popularity based on the number of comments (normalized by time, since generally, the older the news is, the more comments it gets)
 - Lenta.
 Works except for popularity and correct tags.
 - RBC.
 Works except for the popularity.

-When it updates the news, it automatically creates tags that are not in the database, which can then be added to user's interests if desired.
+When it updates the news, it automatically creates tags that are not in the database, which can then be added to the user's interests if desired.
 The app creates a news digest based on various factors:
 - News popularity.
-Currently, only the news with popularity above average are included.
+Currently, only the news with popularity above average is included.
 - Only news from subscriptions.
 - Only news with tags within the user's interests.

 After creating a new digest, the app sends a message to the 'parser' RabbitMQ queue with a relative link to an endpoint with the digest, to be used by the frontend.

 The app connects to an SQLite database since we're currently not planning any sort of high loads, however, a switch to PostgreSQL can be done easily if needed.
-The app is provided with some preinstalled fixtures (optional, but highly recommended): a user, some news, tags, subscriptions, sources and a digest.
+The app is provided with some preinstalled fixtures (optional, but highly recommended): a user, some news, tags, subscriptions, sources, and a digest.

 ### Installation